 STEPHANIE LEHMANN was born in foggy San Francisco and didn't take her sweater off until she moved away to college.
 She spent most of her childhood watching television.
 One of her favorite shows was THAT GIRL with Marlo Thomas, who portrayed the first true "ambitious single woman living in New York City" sitcom heroine.
 But even as a child, Stephanie knew that New York was more like the mean, ugly place where Jodi Foster was a hooker in TAXI DRIVER.

 Stephanie can remember deciding to become a writer in a fit of existential angst when she was twelve.
-She desperately wanted to be published in American Girl magazine.
-She talked her parents into buying her a typewriter, and wrote some very bad short stories.
-She received the first of many rejection letters.
+She talked her parents into buying her a typewriter and wrote some very bad short stories.
+She began to receive the first of many rejection letters.

 In high school, after a few unpleasant (no boyfriend, mediocre grades) years that were redeemed only by hanging out in the theater department and working backstage (too afraid to act), she went to U. C. Berkeley and missed the best years of Saturday Night Live.
 She had, for once, a social life, but no television.

+Since she was basically chicken about making the move, she arrived as a student in the NYU Graduate Program in Creative Writing.
+She was lucky enough to get the lease to a small, dark, roach-infested apartment of her very own in the East Village.
 She started dating a guy from Long Island who was in her writing workshop at NYU.
-He had a nice apartment on a high floor in a modern building in midtown and a really nice RCA 27-inch color TV.
+He had a nice apartment on a high floor in a modern building in midtown and cable TV.
 The fact that he used to be a television repairman clinched the deal.
-She moved in with him and they watched Night Court and Cagney and Lacey — shows that seemed good at the time, but what was I thinking?
+She said good-bye to the roaches and moved in with him.